multimodal-interpretability/maia/README.md

 ```
 This command will start the Jupyter Notebook server and open the Jupyter Notebook interface in your default web browser.
 The interface will show all the notebooks, files, and subdirectories in this repo (assuming is was initiated from the maia path).
 Open ```demo.ipynb``` and proceed according to the instructions.

+NEW: `demo.ipynb` now supports synthetic neurons.
+Follow instalation instructions at `./synthetic-neurons-dataset/README.md`.
+After installation is done, you can define MAIA to run on synthetic neurons according to the instructions in `demo.ipynb`.

 ### Batch experimentation ###
 To run a batch of experiments, use ```main.py```: